 From an NBA standpoint, there wouldn’t be any issue.
 In fact, the collective bargaining agreement explicitly states:

 “During the term of this Agreement, no NBA player may acquire or hold a direct or indirect interest in the ownership of any NBA Team; provided, however, that any player may own shares of any publicly-traded company that directly or indirectly owns an NBA Team.”

 From an SEC standpoint, there would be larger issues at stake.
 The SEC would certainly monitor any trades LeBron makes, in accordance with Section 10(b) and Rule 10b-5 of the Securities Exchange Act of 1934.
 He would also be subject to SEC reporting requirements (at a certain level of ownership) as well as the company’s own compliance regulations.
 However, ownership in and of itself would not appear to be problematic.

 These two cases depict why the author’s logic may be a bit flawed.

 Once LeBron becomes a Knick (an event upon which he would not be allowed to trade), the stock price will adjust to reflect the revised earnings potential of the company.
-Any further stock price appreciation thereafter would be based on the company’s ability to meet those revised expectations, for which LeBron would be no more qualified than any other investor to determine.
+This tends to be the case for most company stocks, just as this tradezero review explains for its own platform.
+In regards to Knick though, any further stock price appreciation thereafter would be based on the company’s ability to meet those revised expectations, for which LeBron would be no more qualified than any other investor to determine.
 He would gain no advantage over anybody who would otherwise view MSG as a solid investment opportunity.
 And if he did gain an advantage, he wouldn’t legally be allowed to trade on it.